plizarraga/finance-tracker/README.md

 Finance Tracker is a Ruby on Rails application designed for personal finance management.

+## Features

+### User Management

+- **User Registration**: Users can create an account for accessing the application.

+### Financial Management

+- **Bank/Cash Accounts**: Users can create and edit bank accounts or cash accounts to manage their financial assets.

+- **Expense/Income Categories**: Users can create and edit categories for expenses and incomes, helping to organize their financial transactions.

+- **Transactions**: Users can create and edit financial transactions, categorizing them as either expenses or incomes.

 ## Technologies Used

 - Ruby version: 3.1.2